Diversity, Equity & Inclusion and Anti-Racism at DBMI

 • DBMI introduced a series of talks entitled “DBMI Special Seminar Series: Toward Diversity, Equity, and Inclusion in Informatics, Health Care, and Society” during the 2020-21 academic year.
 These focus on informatics research topics related to diversity, equity, and inclusion and are part of the weekly DBMI Seminar.

 • In 2019, DBMI offered a summer research program for rising high school seniors and college undergraduates to introduce them to biomedical informatics and health data science at CUIMC.
-The program continues virtually this summer by offering talks on how trainees discovered informatics, the nature of their research, and advice or recommendations they would offer to younger students who are interested in the field.

 • DBMI research projects connect the department to our local communities and provide opportunities for trainee engagement, including: